TimmyAA/go-bitbucket/docs/SnippetsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SnippetsUsernameGet**
-> PaginatedSnippets SnippetsUsernameGet(ctx, username, optional)
+> PaginatedSnippets SnippetsUsernameGet(ctx, role, username)

 Identical to `/snippets`, except that the result is further filtered by the snippet owner and only those that are owned by `{username}` are returned.